Convert to Linestring Command

 • The Convert to Linestring command is part of the RPS Data Prep Toolbox

-• The command is located on the Data Prep macros menu ribbon
+• The command is located on the Smart Suite and Data Prep macros menu ribbon

 Command Description